hookdeck/index-all-the-things/tutorial/README.md

     file.write(env_content)
 ```

-The script begins by importing necessary modules, including `http.client` for making HTTP requests, `json` for handling JSON data, and `re` for regular expressions.

-The `Config` class is imported from a local config module to access the Hookdeck API key you stored earlier.
-The `create_connection` function is defined to establish a connection to the Hookdeck API, send a `PUT` request with an [upsert connection payload](https://hookdeck.com/docs/api#createupdate-a-connection?ref=mongodb-iatt), and handle the response.
-If the response status is not `200` (OK), an exception is raised.
-The function returns the parsed JSON response, representing the connection.

-Two connections are created using the `create_connection` function: one for "replicate-audio" and another for "replicate-embedding".  "replicate-audio" has a callback path of `/webhooks/audio` and "replicate-embedding" of `/webhooks/embedding`.

-Finally, the code updates the `.env` file with the new webhook URLs (`..._connection["source"]["url"]`) obtained from the API responses.
-It reads the current `.env` content, replaces the existing `AUDIO_WEBHOOK_URL` and `EMBEDDINGS_WEBHOOK_URL` configuration values using regular expressions, and writes the updated content back to the `.env` file.
+This code reads the current `.env` content, replaces the existing `AUDIO_WEBHOOK_URL` and `EMBEDDINGS_WEBHOOK_URL` using regular expressions, and writes the updated content back to the `.env` file.
+This ensures that the environment variables for the webhook URLs are up-to-date.

 Run the script: